coder/docs/workspaces/preferences.md

 You can check whether notifications are enabled and working by click **Test**.

-## Autostart
+## Auto-start

-Autostart allows you to set the time when Coder automatically starts and builds your workspaces.
-See [Autostart](autostart.md) for more information.
+Auto-start allows you to set the time when Coder automatically starts and builds your workspaces.
+See [auto-start](autostart.md) for more information.

 ## Dark theme